Table of contents

 Public sector net worth is labelled as "official statistics in development".
 Until October 2023, these were called "experimental statistics".
 Read more about the change in our guide to official statistics in development.

-The forecasts underlying our current tax estimates reflect the expectations published in the Office for Budget Responsibility’s (OBR’s) Economic and fiscal outlook – March 2024 report.
-However, this month we referenced the updated forecasts published in OBR’s Economic and fiscal outlook – October 2024 report in our latest corporation tax data.
+The forecasts underlying our current tax estimates generally reflect the expectations published in the Office for Budget Responsibility's (OBR's) Economic and fiscal outlook – March 2024 report.
+However, this month we referenced the updated forecasts published in OBR's Economic and fiscal outlook – October 2024 report in our latest estimates of VAT, Corporation Tax, PAYE Income Tax, and National Insurance Contributions.
+We will take account of the updated OBR forecasts for all taxes and other receipts collected by HM Revenue and Customs in our January publication.

 Local government and public corporations